Foreign Investment in Indonesia

 -

-having technology whose natures are high-end, sophisticated, efficient, environmentally friendly, as well as considering the local wisdom;
+Utilization of high-end, sophisticated, efficient, and environmentally friendly technology, as well as considering the local wisdom;

 -